vh13294/nestjs-url-generator/README.md

 ### TODO

-- [ ] Create test (expiration, query clash, tampered, with or without globalPrefix, request with query & param)
+- [ ] Create unit test (expiration, tampered, with or without globalPrefix, request with or without query & param)
 - [ ] Automate CI, npm run build, push, npm publish
 - [ ] Add warning if target for signerUrl doesn't have guard